zzskyy0301/MOT-bird-view/Meeting Presentations/Meeting One.md

 Therefore, studies in how to utilize the data from UAV to facilitate the vehicle trajectory prediction would be helpful.
 ## review on current work
 - Therefore, using UAV for traj prediction would be beneficial.
+- however, if we look at current work,there are some gaps to fill.
+- The research on using UAV to do vehicle trajectory has been studied for some time.
+But most of them stops after extracting information.
+- There are some emerging models these years. we can use it in UAV data processing, which potentially would Improve performance  of obj tracking.
-- however, if we look at current work, the application of UAV video in traj pred is limites. below is a summary of inputs of traj problems.
+- the application of UAV video in traj pred is limited. below is a summary of inputs of traj problems.
+- Most use trajectory histories.
+THE HISTORY MAY BE FROM VIDEO. but using data already extracted before means this type of algorithm would never reach the application level.
-- for bird eye view, simple, not real data
+- For bird eye view, simple, not real data.
+They have demonstrated that BEV is good at considering nearby environment and comply with limited observation from on-vehicle sensors.
+But the BEV used is not from UAV.
-- therefore, using real data would fill the gap.
+- therefore, using real data would fill the gap.This would bring the application of UAV a step forward to applications.

+## potential
 ## 写paper用的资料
 - Association for unmanned vehicle systems international (AUVSI) economic report forecasted that in the US alone by 2025 more than 100,000 jobs will be created with an economic impact of $82 billion in the commercial drone’s